Army Specialized Training Program: Institutions

-Unlike the Navy's V-12 college training program, the Army's criteria for the ASTP predominantly favored large, state flagship institutions.
+Unlike the Navy's V-12 college training program, the Army's criteria for hosting ASTP detachments predominantly favored large, state flagship institutions.
 All colleges and universities having advanced ROTC programs (i.e., all land-grant universities) were assigned to have ASTP detachments.
-If an institution had an engineering program, it had to be accredited by the Engineers Council for Professional Development.
-No institution would be chosen to have programs of two or more services (ASTP.
-Army Air Forces College Training Program or Navy V-12) unless it could accommodate a total of 1,000 or more trainees.
-Only 53 institutions had programs of two services and just two (the University of Minnesota and Pennsylvania State University) sponsored all three.
+If an institution had an engineering program, it had to be accredited by the Engineers' Council for Professional Development.
+No institution would be chosen to have programs of two or more services (ASTP, Army Air Forces College Training Program, or Navy V-12) unless it could accommodate a total of 1,000 or more trainees.
+Only 53 institutions had programs of two services and just two (the University of Minnesota and Pennsylvania State College) sponsored all three.
 By the fall of 1943, the Army had 321 ASTP contracts with 227 different institutions.
 Six of these were historically black colleges and universities: Howard University; Meharry Medical College; North Carolina A&T; Prairie View State College; West Virginia State College; Wilberforce University.